bramsmulders/bramsmulders.com/src/writing/how-i-improved-my-workflow-with-smacss-sass.md

 This CSS would never fall into any BEM category, it’s merely a standalone rule.

 ### Using Sass @extend
-Sass @extend is a very powerfull tool to DRY out you stylesheets, but must not be overused.
+Sass @extend is a very powerful tool to DRY out you stylesheets, but must not be overused.
 Since we want modules to be portable you must only extend within a modules scope, a module must not be tied to other modules to work.

 ## Conclusion
 SMACSS is a very user-friendly approach to modular CSS.
 It asks for nothing less than a complete shift from a "page mentality" towards web design, to a search and codification of visual patterns.
 For that it offers a sensible categorization and naming scheme.
 It goes along very well with SASS, especially using the @extend feature and when it comes to themeing.
 It's kind of an open question how SASS's nesting capabilities fit with SMACSS, but in general I think it can bring lots of very valuable and badly needed modularity and conventions to the web design community.